 Recent statistics show that up to 60% of all work-related injuries can be attributed to misuse or overuse injuries, these conditions are often referred to as repetitive strain injuries or RSI.
 It is relatively easy to upgrade workstations and provide training to employees to reduce the impact of work on the body.
+Moreover, know what should I do after I got injured.
 However, the main issue remains over use, and as such RSI often still occurs.
 As RSI affects muscles, ligaments and other soft tissues of the wrist, arm, forearm, chest, shoulders, neck and hands, remedial massage can address the majority of the dysfunction and pain.

 With early diagnosis over 90% of RSI cases can be treated with conservative treatment.
 Below are some of the common treatment options for RSI: